 I’ve now decided to celebrate Halloween.
 We Trick-or-Treat, we carve pumpkins, and I don’t have a problem with my little girl attending the Halloween party with her dance class or at school.
 Our decisions about Halloween, like everything in life, we just handle on a case-by-case basis and let the Spirit in us direct us… not the opinions of others.

 I’ve been a Christian for thirty-one years.
 I’ve been in the church my whole life.
+I’m a pastors daughter, my husband was a pastor for 10 years, and I’ve served in church ministry for decades.
 So understand, I say this with full understanding of what the church is all about and total love for my Christian brothers and sisters… but good grief Christians do so like to have something to complain about!
-Could we just for once let ourselves be known for what we stand FOR and not just what we stand against?!
+Could we just for once let ourselves be known for what we stand FOR and not just what we stand against?

 Your work is to love God and love others.
 Let the Holy Spirit deal with the details.